najva-com/najva-cordova-sample/README.md

 This is a Cordova application that Najva_cordova_plugin implemented in it.

 ### Test Najva Service in Cordova
-If you want test Najva Push Notification Service in ionic application you should:
+If you want test Najva Push Notification Service in Cordova application you should:

 1. Clone this project and rename package name of it